Rakaneth/tcod-tut-2023/README.md

 ![combat](/screenshots/week4.gif)

+### Addendum 2023-7-22

+Working on a title screen.
+Currently, it just shows a list of saved games.
+With a lot of hacking, save games can be selected from the menu.
+(Oh, yeah.
+I implemented a `Menu` class to handle those.)
+It even has version checks!
+Currently, an exception is thrown if the game versions do not match.

 ## Week 3

 Implemented field of view and basic collision detection.
 I adapted the tutorial's method of updating field of view to suit my use of scrolling maps.
 I've implemented some convenience methods on the `GameState` class to make finding entities easier.
 To get some visual feedback, I've gone ahead and implemented a bit of UI, with a message box appearing at the bottom of the screen.
 Enemies can now properly be kicked!